taindp98/OneMax-DAC-Extension/README.md

 ├── notebooks/
 │   └── test.ipynb                  # Testing on-the-fly using trained DDQNs
-├── resources/                      # Additional resources for this project │   ├── ddqn_ckpt                   # Contains DDQNs checkpoints for all problem sizes
+├── resources/                      # Additional resources for this project │   ├── ddqn_ckpts                   # Contains DDQNs checkpoints for all problem sizes
 │   ├── other_methods               # Contains irace-based tuning and optimal policies
 ├── onemax_dac/                     # Source code for the project
 │   ├── train.py                    # Script to train models